mzattera/v4j/README.md

   Special characters also include "unreadable" characters that are used (e.g. in the EVA alphabet) to mark illegible characters in the original text.

-The `Alphabet` class is abstract; to provide an actual implementation simply extend this class and provide methods that list characters accordingly to their category.
+The `Alphabet` class is abstract; to provide an actual implementation, simply extend this class and provide methods that list characters accordingly to their category.

 The `Alphabet` class provides some static fields to access already defined alphabets: